vele616/monorepo/packages/jobboard/website/content/jobs/backend-engineer-f-m-div-perdoo-ZndIn.md

 *   Work in a dynamic, exciting and fun startup environment where every person has a voice and can have a real impact on company success.
 *   Flexible working hours, frequent team events and exceptional co-workers.
 *   Support for personal development, trainings, conferences and continuous learning.
-*   A beautiful office inBerlin with an awesome view over the city.
+*   A beautiful office in Berlin with an awesome view over the city.
 *   Team retreats twice a year to a remote location.
 Last time we took the team to a villa in Morocco!